joyreleased/pi-objectives/README.md

   Integrated deployment with GitLab CI/CD (Forerunners) Billing

-2 Define least prviliged AWS EKS Role for cluster creation
+Acceptance Criteria:
+Consensus an agreement on the architecture and design by all solution architects, Forerunner team members, @Jason Miller, and all other stake holders.

+2 Define least prviliged AWS EKS Role for cluster creation (PI-6 Implementation Task 2 points) Currently, the roles usedto create clusters has been the accounts Full Admin roles.
+This is probably not a great idea forward.
+Making this assumption, this task defines a role and policies following the least proviliged architectural priciple.
+The architecture document will discuss if one role should be used for all clusters, on one role/clustetr and if these roles can be used across account keeping them in a a central location.

+Acceptance Criteria:
+A least provilideged role for creating clusters that works

 3 Create a Base Cluster and Managed Node Group (PI-6 Implementation Task 2 points)

-Create a base cluster with public endpoint, default AMIs, three private subnets, three t3.small managed nodes in the sandbox account.
-Terrform state will be stored in S3
+Using manual Terrafrom commands, create a base cluster with public endpoint, default AMIs, three private subnets, three t3.small managed nodes in the sandbox account into existing VPC and subnets.
+Terraform state will be stored in S3.
+Use the IAM defined in task 2.

 Acceptance Criteria:
-Attach to the cluster context and
+A base cluster exists.
+Can attach to the cluster context and execute simple kubectl commands deploy pods and services.
+Destroy the cluster when finished.

+4 Add the custom Amazon Linux 2/3 AMI to the cluster nodegroup.(PI-6 Implementation Task 1 points) Currently default nodes are being used in the cluster but going forward an official Amazon Linux 2/3 os image should be used.
+The creation of the AMI is beding performed by Forerunners in Task XXX.
+This task is about updating Terrafrm to use that AMI.

+Accceptance Criteria:
+Custom AMI nodes are deployed to the cluster and embedded services are shown running.
+Destroy the cluster when finished.

+5 Add Metrics Server to the Cluster (PI-6 Implementation Task 1 point) The metrics server collects information on cpuu and memory utilization that Kubernetes uses to scale deplpoyments.
+A module for the metrics server here: https://registry.terraform.io/modules/DNXLabs/eks-metrics-server/aws/latest.
+If the Terraform metrics server module does not work a straight Kubernetes deployment will be required.

+Acceptance Criteria:
+Select and apply an application example to demostrate HPA.
+Destroy the cluster when finished.

-2 Add Metrics Server and Cluster Autoscaler
+6 Add Cluster Autoscaler (PI-6 Implementation Task 3 points)
-3 Add Load Balancer Controller
+Add the metrics server deployment and an cluster autoscaler to the Terraform.
+There is a terraform module for the autoscaler here: (https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/irsa_autoscale_refresh).
+The recipe deploys the auto scaler using a Helm  chart and adds two features - Instance Refresh (https://aws.amazon.com/blogs/compute/introducing-instance-refresh-for-ec2-auto-scaling) and Node Termination Hanndler (https://github.com/aws/aws-node-termination-handler).
+The architecture document will provide guidance if these two features are required.
+The implementation will tag the autoscaling grou accordingly.

+Acceptance Criteria:
+Select and apply an application example to demostrate cluster autoscaling.
+Destroy the cluster when finished.

+7 Add AWS Load Balancer Controller to the cluster (PI-6 Implementation Task 3 points) If an application does not come bundeled with an Ingress controller AWS provides a solution called the AWS Load Balancer Controller.
+This might be an application deployment time addition.
+The controller listens for Ingress and provisions an ALB for the service.
+On order for this to work subnets need t be tagged for subnet discovery.
+This will be covered in the architecture document.
+A module for the AWS Load Balancer Controller is located here (https://github.com/Young-ook/terraform-aws-eks/tree/main/examples/lb)

+Acceptance Criteria: (PI-6 Implementation Task 3 points) Select and apply an application example to demostrate ALB provisioning.
+Destroy the cluster when finished.

-4 Add Network Policy Support
-5 Add Secret Management
+9 Add Network Policy Support (PI-6 Implementation Task 3 points) 10 Add Secret Management
-6 Add Monitoring Agents (Datadog)
+11 Add Monitoring Agents (Datadog)
-7 API Server Endpoint Public/Private Solution
+12 API Server Endpoint Public/Private Solution

-8 Select and apply an application example to demostrate HPA 9 Select and apply an application example to demostrate cluster autoscaling 10 Select and apply an application example to demostrate network policy 11 Select and apply an application to demonrate secrets management 12 Select and apply an application to demonstrate monitoring & logging (datadog)
+10 Select and apply an application example to demostrate network policy 11 Select and apply an application to demonrate secrets management 12 Select and apply an application to demonstrate monitoring & logging (datadog)